Rita Tushingham

 Rita Tushingham Awards Won

-Rita Tushingham won the Cannes Film Festival Award for Best Actress for her role in A Taste of Honey and was recognized as Most Promising Newcomer by both the BAFTA Awards and the Golden Globe Awards for the same film.
-In later years she received honors acknowledging her sustained contribution to the performing arts, including an Honorary Fellowship from Liverpool John Moores University and an Honorary Associate appointment with the London Film School.
+Rita Tushingham won the Cannes Film Festival Award for Best Actress for her performance in A Taste of Honey.
+She also received the Most Promising Newcomer award from both the BAFTA Awards and the Golden Globe Awards.
+Later in her career, she was made an Honorary Associate of London Film School.
+In 2009, she received an Honorary Fellowship from Liverpool John Moores University in recognition of her outstanding and sustained contributions to the performing arts.

 Rita Tushingham Family